fajarnugraha/draft-auto-scale/implementation/cloud-provider/K8S.md

 -   **Pod Count (Replicas):** A graph showing the desired number of replicas set by the HPA versus the actual number of running replicas.
 -   **Requests Per Second (RPS):** If scaling on a request-based metric, a graph showing the RPS from the Ingress controller.
 -   **Cluster Node Count:** A graph showing the number of nodes in the cluster, which helps visualize the Cluster Autoscaler's activity.

+## 6. Case Study: Online Test Platform

+This use case requires a more sophisticated setup than the flash sale due to its stateful nature and the need to handle unpredictable, tenant-driven events.

+### Implementation Steps

+1.  **Session Persistence (Sticky Sessions):**
+    -   This is a critical prerequisite.
+The **Ingress Controller** (e.g., NGINX, Traefik, HAProxy) must be configured to provide session affinity.
+This is often done using a cookie-based approach.
+For example, the Ingress object would be annotated to instruct the controller to set a cookie on the user's first visit and then use that cookie to route all subsequent requests to the same pod.

+2.  **Scenario 1: Predictable, Coordinated Event:**
+    -   The implementation is identical to the flash sale use case.
+A **CronJob** is used to proactively patch the HPA resource with a higher `minReplicas` count before the event begins, and a second CronJob scales it back down afterward.

+3.  **Scenario 2: Unpredictable, Tenant-Driven Event:**
+    -   This requires an event-driven approach using **KEDA**.
+    -   **Application Change:** The application must be modified to publish an event to a message broker (e.g., RabbitMQ, Kafka) when a teacher schedules an exam.
+The event payload should contain the number of students and the start time.
+    -   **KEDA Scaler:** A KEDA `ScaledObject` is created.
+Instead of monitoring CPU, it is configured with a scaler for the message broker (e.g., a `rabbitmq` scaler).
+    -   **Custom Logic:** A separate small service (sometimes called a "metrics adapter" or "scaler service") is needed.
+This service consumes the `exam_scheduled` events and exposes a simple metric that KEDA can poll (e.g., `active_exams` or `pending_student_count`).
+    -   **Scaling Action:** KEDA polls this service.
+When it sees that a large exam is scheduled to start soon, it drives the HPA to scale up the number of pods proactively, just in time for the event.

+4.  **Graceful, Session-Aware Scale-Down:**
+    -   This is the most complex part.
+The default HPA behavior (scaling down after a 5-minute stabilization window) is not sufficient as it could terminate a pod with an active student session.
+    -   **Application Health Checks:** The application pods must be enhanced with more intelligent health checks.
+The pod should report itself as "unhealthy" or "unready" if it has active test sessions, even if the test's official end time has passed.
+    -   **Pre-Stop Hook:** A `preStop` lifecycle hook should be configured for the container.
+This hook would trigger a script that waits for all active sessions to complete before allowing the pod to be terminated.
+This prevents Kubernetes from forcefully killing a pod while a student is still submitting their exam.
+    -   By combining these techniques, the HPA can safely scale down the application, as pods will only be terminated after they have confirmed that all user sessions within them are complete.